jelix/authentication-module/docs/en/authcore.md

 ; name of the session handler used to store session data for authentication sessionHandler=php

+; action to sign in
+signInAction="authcore~sign:in"

+; action to sign out
+signOutAction="authcore~sign:out"

 ; action to redirect to when displaying the login page whereas the user is ; already authenticated.
 Typical action: the action of the home page signInAlreadyAuthAction=